-113 A much larger enclave of Latino railroad workers was located on Rail Road Street in Downey.
+116 A much larger enclave of Latino railroad workers was located on Rail Road Street in Downey.

-114Draft Registration Card, Jose Piseno, 1918.
+117Draft Registration Card, Jose Piseno, 1918.

-115 The 1940 Census records Piseno living at 312 Jefferson Avenue (status unknown).
+118 The 1940 Census records Piseno living at 312 Jefferson Avenue (status unknown).

-116 A term used to denote a Spanish-speaking quarter or neighborhood in a city or town in the U.S.
+119 A term used to denote a Spanish-speaking quarter or neighborhood in a city or town in the U.S.

-117 Many of the records do not include a street number.
+120 Many of the records do not include a street number.

-118 Los Angeles County Tax Assessor and the 1920 US Census.
+121 Los Angeles County Tax Assessor and the 1920 US Census.

-Louis Ortiz Rosales (1894-1977) and his wife Nattie lived at 15543 Illinois Avenue (not extant) as early as the 1920s.
-His relationship to Manuel is currently unknown; however, he was also born in Zacatecas, Mexico and emigrated in 1901, likely with Manuel.
-Luis' residence in Clearwater dates to the early 1900s.
+Clearwater dates to the early 1900s.
 By 1950, Luis was operating the Rosales Café in Los Angeles.
 Their son Hilario (Larry) Rosales served in the Korean War while calling the Illinois Avenue address his home.
-Larry was well known as a leader within the community.119
+Larry was well known as a leader within the community.122